Shidacea/Shidacea-CPP/README.md

 # Requirements

-The following programs need to be installed and inside your path variable (Windows):
+The following programs need to be installed:

 * CMake
 * Ruby
 * Bison

+For Windows you need to make sure that the paths leading to ruby.exe and bison.exe are in the PATH variable.
+CMake can be obtained using Visual Studio, which is the recommended option.
+Also make sure to avoid path names with spaces in them, as mruby might fail to compile otherwise.

 # Features